 FULL RACE Preparation is not required for the PENGUIN SCHOOL or for SUPER STREET riders

 Preparing a motorcycle to race is quite different from preparing a motorcycle for the school, which can be typically be done in less than an hour.
-Riders do NOT need to race prepare their motorcycle to participate in the Basic course or in the Penguin NESBC events.
-All riders who wish to compete with NEMRR should race prepare their bike prior to coming to the track, as it takes a few hours the first time.
+Riders do NOT need to race prepare their motorcycle to participate in the the Penguin events.
+All riders who wish to compete in the NEMRR standard classes (other than Super Street) should fully race prepare their bike prior to coming to the track, as it takes a few hours the first time.

 Race Preparation Basics

 Race bikes need to have all of the street gear removed (lights, mirrors, signals and stands).
 Riders will need race bodywork with an oil retaining belly pan.
 Antifreeze must be completely flushed out of the cooling system and be replaced with pure water or an approved coolant (see rulebook link below).